Abyss-W4tcher/volatility3-symbols/README.md

  ],
 ```

-We got a match 🚀 !
+We've got a match 🚀 !
 Now, we can easily download the appropriate ISF directly in the Volatility3 symbols directory :

 ```console
 # Create <volatility3_installation>/volatility3/symbols/linux/ beforehand if it doesn't exist